-- 3. All shrubs and trees should be trimmed to allow for maximum visibility to and from the site and from within the site.
+- 1. Show light pole locations on the landscape plan in an attempt to avoid conflicts. - 2.
+The location of the light poles in relation to the trees needs to be considered, especially in parking lots and areas along the building's edge.
+The two should not be located in the same area, as illumination will be reduced as the tree matures. - 3.
+All shrubs and trees should be trimmed to allow for maximum visibility to and from the site and from within the site.
 Shrubs should have a natural growth habit of no more than 2 1⁄2 to 3 feet, or should be maintained at this height, especially when located along an entrance, walkway or in a parking area. - 4.
 Trees located around the buildings, walkways and parking areas should have a natural growth habit that is a tree-form, non-pyramidal shaped tree.
 If this cannot be done, the canopy of the trees should be maintained at least 4 feet from the ground as the tree matures.

-Lighting Plan Best Practices:
+Lighting Best Practices:

 - 5. The minimum maintained light level should be no lower than 1.0 foot-candles throughout the parking areas, walkways, building entrance and building edge. - 6.
 The lamps throughout the site should be the same.
 The emphasis is to have the same color of light (white or orange/yellow) throughout.
 This will provide good color rendition, help with visibility and reduce contrasts.
 Metal halide, compact fluorescent, or LED lamps are preferred, all which are white light in color, are preferred.
 Color rendition refers to how objects of various colors appear under a particular lamp. - 7.
-All light fixtures should be full cut-off.
-See Photo's A and B for examples of full cut-off wall packs and pole lights.
-Please note this on the lighting plan or spec sheets. - 8.
+All light fixtures need to be full cut-off.
+See Photo's A and B for examples of full cut-off wall packs and pole lights. - 8.
 Should post top fixtures be used, these fixtures also need to be full cut-off so that the light will be directed down to the ground, versus horizontally and up in the air.
 If decorative fixtures are installed, they should have the lamp in the top casing of the fixture so that the light will be directed towards the ground (See Photo C).
 This will also avoid glare because you don't actually see the lamp.
 Glare is defined as horizontal light that hinders vision.